Timable

-Timable is an online event listing platform in Hong Kong, consisting of websites and mobile apps, co-founded by Sam Yuen and Mike Ko in 2010.
-It displays popular events happening in the city, including concerts, dramas, exhibitions, festivals, events for family, etc. The name refers to its attempt to create a platform that allows users to search by time.
-Users can search for events, matching their spare time.
+Timable is an online event listing platform based in Hong Kong, comprising websites and mobile apps.
+The platform was co-founded by Sam Yuen and Mike Ko in 2010 and features popular events happening in the city, including concerts, dramas, exhibitions, festivals, and family-friendly activities.
+The name "Timable" reflects its goal of creating a platform that allows users to search for events based on their available time.

-Timable, an original word, means "able to time" according to the explanation on its website.
-The letter "e" is omitted in the word based on common English grammar, like "scalable", "writable".
-The name is often misspelled as "timeable" or "timetable".
-At the moment, there is no corresponding Chinese name for Timable.
+"Timable" is an original word coined to mean "able to time," as explained on the platform's website.
+The omission of the letter "e" follows a pattern seen in English words like "scalable" and "writable."
+The name is often misspelled as "timeable" or "timetable."
+As of now, there is no corresponding Chinese name for Timable.

-Listings are contributed by event organizers in Web 2.0 approach, or published by Timable Editors.
-By the end of 2013, over 23,000 events have been recorded.
+Event listings are contributed by organizers through a Web 2.0 approach or published by Timable Editors.
+By the end of 2013, the platform had recorded over 23,000 events.